CONSTITUTION AND BYLAWS OF THE RONDOUT VALLEY BUSINESS ASSOCIATION

 The fiscal and membership year of the Association shall commence on January 1st of each year and continue until December 31st of each year, except the first fiscal membership year designated by these by-laws into effect as provided herein, and end on the first following December 31st.

-Section 1: Any person who is a resident and/or engaged in business in the Rondout Valley, and/or supports the mission of the Rondout Valley Business Association shall be eligible for membership, upon submitting a written application, paying initiation fees, if any, and accepting the parameters of the by-laws of the organization.
+Section 1: Any person who is a resident and/or engaged in business in the Rondout Valley, and/or supports the mission of the Rondout Valley Business Association shall be eligible for membership, upon submitting a written application, paying membership dues, if any, and accepting the parameters of the bylaws of the organization.

 Section 2: Pursuant to the recommendation of the Membership Committee, all rejections of membership shall be carried out by a two-thirds vote of the Board of Directors.